proofit404/dependencies/docs/why.md

 Here we will try to collect pros and cons of different approaches to make your code extendable and reusable.

 Let's imagine we have an order processing system.
-We want to implement to implement order purchase feature.
-There is a lot of functionality should be implemented.
-We should change our data, we should send a request to the payment processing system, we should send notification to user.
+We want to implement order purchase feature.
+There is a lot of functionality to be built:
+* We should change our data,
+* send a request to the payment processing system,
+* and we should send notification to the user.

 ## Simple functions

-Let's do it with simple functions
+Let's do it with simple functions.

 ```pycon